| Doing the Office Work

 to consistently meet deadlines, good independent problem-solving

+skills.
 The key to finding

 good remote workers of any kind is to look for people who can